 cf., 2 Sam 5; 2 Sam 6; 1 Kin 2; 1 Kin 3; 1 Kin 8; 1 Kin 9; 1 Kin 14; 1 Kin 15; 2 Kin 8; 2 Kin 9; 2 Kin 12; 2 Kin 14; 2 Kin 15; 2 Kin 16; 1 Chr 11; 1 Chr 13; 1 Chr 15; 2 Chr 5

-Not even the ancient king David had that name and could never hold that name, though he was a "man after God's own heart".
-No human king could ever assume such a lofty name!
+Not even the ancient king David had that lofty name and could never hold that name, though he was a "man after God's own heart".
 This is the reason that Dr. Belcher's comment that "someone from the Davidic line" is more than a little misleading and why I believe that he attempted to deemphasize it.
 Is it true that the Lord Christ is "someone from the Davidic"?
 Yes!
-He is from the Davidic line, but He is the pinnacle of the Davidic line!
+He is from the Davidic line, but He is the pinnacle, the end and fulfillment of the Davidic line!
 The Davidic line stops with the Lord Christ and His rule from the throne of David in Jerusalem until the end of the age!

 This great truth can't be stopped by the mere declaration that the Lord Christ has returned to an invisible "spiritual rule" which has none of the global signs of that rule.
 Amillennialism is perfectly named: it is the denial of the literal Millennium (hence the alpha privative).
 Stated another way, it must be a denial since the signs of the rule of Messiah in Jer 23 and Jer 33 are not present!
 Amillennialism is eschatological gaslighting, something which is somewhat present in Dr. Belcher's comment above.